MicrosoftDocs/azure-docs/articles/app-service-mobile-dotnet-backend-migrating-from-mobile-services-preview.md

 ##<a name="mobile-app-version"></a>Setting up a Mobile App version of your application
 The first step in migrating is to create the App Service which will host the new version of your application.
 You can create a new Mobile App in the [Preview Azure Management Portal].
-You can consult the [Create a mobile app] topic for further detail.
+You can consult the [Create a Mobile App] topic for further detail.

 You will likely want to use the same database and Notification Hub as you did in Mobile Services.
 You can copy these values from the **Configure** tab of the Mobile Services section of the [Azure Management Portal].
 Under **Connection Strings**, copy `MS_NotificationHubConnectionString` and `MS_TableConnectionString`.
 Navigate to your Mobile App Code site and select **Settings**, **Application settings**, and add these connection strings, overwriting any existing values.
 You should additionally add these values to the Mobile App resource as well.
 To do this, navigate to the Mobile App blade, select **Settings** and then **Properties**.
 Click the link labeled **API App host** to view the site hosting your Mobile App resource.
 Go to **Settings**, **Application settings**, and paste in the connection strings as in the code site.
 Do not change other values as this could break Mobile App functionality.
 Please note that at the moment, the Mobile App blade will continue to show the existing connections even after this configuration step.
 Additional action may be required once the Mobile Apps experience has been updated.